OnBlockIO/ghostmarket-sdk-js/README.md

 </div>

-Ghost SDK offers a complete set of functionalities enabling access to Ghost Market place as a full-fledged SDK written in TypeScript.
+Ghost SDK offers a complete set of functionalities enabling access to GhostMarket place as a full-fledged SDK written in TypeScript.

 Checkout the [underlying API changelog](https://github.com/selimerunkut/ghost-sdk/blob/main/CHANGELOG.md)